Fees and key information

 Why study this course?

-You will be taught within the Cyber Security Research Centre, which is a dedicated collaborative facility launched in 2018 to bring our industry partners into the University.
-You will be exposed to live projects from a variety of industries from within the fintech, cyber security and digital forensic businesses.
+You will be taught within the Cyber Security Research Centre, which is a dedicated collaborative facility that brings our industry partners into the University.
+You will be exposed to live projects from a variety of industries from within fintech, cyber security and digital forensic businesses.

 This course will equip you with the theoretical and practical skills necessary to protect computer systems, physical environments and technologies, as well as find solutions to real security challenges.
 These skills will help you to succeed in the cyber security industry.